 Nootropics are substances that improve cognitive function, in particular relating to focus, creativity, memory, and information recall.
 Some nootropics will already feature regularly in your diet (for example L-theanine, the stress reducing amino acid found in tea), whilst others you'll probably need to search a little further afield to get hold of (you mean pine bark isn't already part of your diet...?).

 Nootropics exist in both synthetic (manmade, e.g. adderall) and natural (i.e. found in nature) forms, and both can have positive effects on your mental functioning.
-However, wholly speaking, natural nootropics are more widely researched in terms of long-term effects and safety.
+However, natural nootropics are more widely researched in terms of long-term effects and safety.

 What are adaptogens?